geoscixyz/em/content/geophysical_surveys/airborne_fdem/practical_considerations.rst

 packaged airborne data set, there is usually a channel called "power line monioring" that can indicate the existence of power line in proximity.
-Advanced modeling may be necessary to take them into account for interpretation if they are difficult to supress.
+Advanced modeling may be necessary to take them into account for interpretation if they are difficult to suppress.

 Recovery of true flight height